Aktharnvdv/Retrieval-Augmented-Generation/README.md

 ### Web Crawling

 Web crawler was developed using Scrapy, which by default scrapes the Nvidia documentation website.
-It extracts text from the main page as well as sublinks, scraping data up to a depth of 5.
+It extracts text from the main page as well as sublinks, scraping data up to a depth of 5.web crawler (my_spider.py)

-    web crawler (my_spider.py)

 ### Data Chunking and Vector Database Creation